5 Things You Didn’t Know About Microchips

 4. You can register any brand of microchip with any registry.
 AND you can register a microchip in multiple registries.

-On top of that, registries in the United States are not required to speak to each other or share owner information, so shelters that don’t search microchips online would theoretically have to call every single microchip supplier one by one to determine where it may be registered.
-(See how this could get complicated and potentially deadly for your pet?)
-Most organizations do not have the time or resources available to wait on hold with all of the common microchip companies.
+On top of that, registries in the United States are not required to speak to each other or share owner information, so shelters that don’t search microchips online would theoretically have to call every single microchip supplier one by one to determine where it may be registered (a complicated and potentially deadly process for your pet).
+Most organizations have scarce resources and do not have the time or people available to wait on hold with all of the common microchip companies.
 Because there is no singular national database in the United States, some owners choose to register their pets in multiple registries as an added safety net.
 Some for-profit registries will charge a fee to register or update your pet’s info, but as long as all registrations are kept up-to-date, there is no harm in registering in multiple registries.
-The Found Animals Microchip Registry is a free non-profit service, and will never charge a fee to register pets or update your information.

 5. A microchip is NOT the way most pets get home.